ScottLogic/Technology-Carbon-Standard/pages/information/embodied.md

 Consider a mainstream server operating in the United States.
 The total product carbon footprint is approximately 5,657 kg CO2e.

-Splitting into embodied (manufacturing, transportation and end-of-life) and operational (usage) emissions:
+Splitting into embodied (manufacturing, transportation, and end-of-life) and operational (usage) emissions:

 | Life Cycle Emissions | Proportion (%) | Emissions (kg CO2e) |
 |-----|-----|-----|